Honda Jazz Review & Prices

 Reliability and problems

-The current Jazz has had two recalls in the UK.
+The current Jazz has had some recalls in the UK.
 One was for a sensor in the seat belt assembly, while the other was a software issue for the front camera when you start the car up.
-Both are easily solvable, so used options should be checked to see if they’ve been affected and resolved.
+Both are easily solvable, so used buyers should check to see if any Jazz they’re looking at has been affected and resolved.
+There have also been recalls for faulty airbags fitted by the Japanese company Takata, and that’s a serious safety issue, so you’ll definitely need to make sure that has been done.

 Each new Honda comes with a three-year/90,000-mile warranty, although this can be extended by up to five years before the car is over three years old.
 An additional guarantee service can also be purchased, which can be bought from Honda until the car is eight years old.